 The secret to flawless makeup application really begins with your skin.
 Because if your complexion isn’t looking so hot, no amount of makeup will be able to make it better, which is why taking good care of your skin is so important.
-To help us step up our skincare game, we enlisted the help of Maria Castro, senior makeup artist and trainer at Blushington in Los Angeles, to share with Lively the five things you should never, ever to do your skin.
+To help us step up our skincare game, we enlisted the help of Maria Castro, Senior Makeup Artist and Trainer at Blushington in LA, to share with Lively the five things you should never, ever to do your skin.
 Keep reading for her tips.

 Exfoliating your skin is a good thing, but doing it on the daily can actually do more harm that good.
 “A lot of people think exfoliating, especially when they’re breaking out, will fix the problem by removing everything,” Castro says.
 “But if you over-exfoliate, it’s going to make things worse.
 It’s just going to dry out your skin and probably make you break out even more.”
 Instead, she advises to limit exfoliating to twice a week max for best results.

 Sometimes you’re just way too tired to get up and take your makeup off before bed.
 We get it.
 It happens to all of us — especially on a night when you’ve been out late having fun.
 But this is a huge no-no when it comes to taking care of your skin.
 “If you sleep with your makeup on, the makeup actually goes into fine lines and it stretches out those lines and creates wrinkles,” Castro tells us.
 So, do your future self a favor and wash your face before your head hits the pillow.
 Or, at the very least, keep some makeup remover wipes next to your nightstand for a quick clean-up.